Musical Stones of Skiddaw

 Richardson's lithophone initially featured 61 tuned and shaped hornfels rocks.
-It was later enhanced with steel bars, Swiss bells and various other percussions, and survives to this day, being on display at the Keswick Museum and Art Gallery.
+It was later enhanced with steel bars, Swiss bells, and various other percussions, and survives to this day, being on display at the Keswick Museum and Art Gallery.

-The matter of exactly where Joseph Richardson sourced the stones for his xylophone has been given some considerable attention in recent years, thanks to the efforts of Dr. Alan Smith and Professor Bruce Yardley from the School of Earth and Environment at the University of Leeds.
+The matter of exactly where Joseph Richardson sourced the stones for his lithophone has been given some considerable attention in recent years, thanks to the efforts of Dr. Alan Smith and Professor Bruce Yardley from the School of Earth and Environment at the University of Leeds.